Diversity Recruitment Programs

 Partnership: MLT works with top corporations and non-profit organizations to provide interns with the experiences they need to succeed.
 Some of the partners include: Accenture, Pepsi, Wells Fargo, The Starr Foundation, The Bridgespan Group, The Harris Foundation, and Teach for America.

-Process/Recruitment Timeline: The deadline for MLT’s summer internship programs are February 27th and April 27th, 2012.
+Process/Recruitment Timeline: Career Prep 2015 information will be released later this Fall, but the application deadline is generally in March.
 MLT is a selective program that uses an application, essays, and interviews to determine its selected applicants.
 A sample of the essay topics MLT provides is listed at http://www.ml4t.org/programs/career-prep/career-prep-apply.

 CBCF Congressional Internship Program